 Under s.
-5(6) of the Family Law Act Section 5(6) (e), it allows for an unequal division if equalization would be unfair based on a period of cohabitation of less than five years' duration.
+5(6) of the Family Law Act Section 5(6) (e), it allows for an unequal division of parties’ assets and debts if equalization would be unfair based on a period of cohabitation of less than five years' duration.

 In the 2017 Court of Appeal decision in Gomez v.
-McHale the court specifically dealt with determining the appropriate equalization payment in short term marriage.
+McHale, the court specifically dealt with determining the appropriate equalization payment in a short-term marriage.
 In that case, the parties cohabited for less than five years, then upon separation had a dispute about the equalization of their net family property.

 The wife argued that the motions judge should have followed a mathematical formula for calculating the unequal division of net family property given the cohabitation period of less than five years.
 There have been some Ontario cases that did apply a mathematical formula by fixing an unequal division of net family property as a percentage of the five-year statutory period.

 The Court of Appeal rejected that argument.
 They pointed out that while a mathematical formula may be of assistance in some cases, the trial judge did not err by failing to apply it in this case.
 He did exactly what section 5(6) requires by looking at all of the evidence, finding that an equal division would be unconscionable and fixing what he regarded as a reasonable figure.

 In the end, the wife in this case was awarded $60,000 in equalization although the presumptive equalization payment owed to her was $268,000.
 This case is reflective of the fact that each case of unequal division is decided on a fact specific basis and therefore, it is important for parties faced with this sort of situation to consult with an experienced family law lawyer to ensure that the facts of their case are properly canvassed before a judge.